anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Think how hard physics would be if particles could think.
+Quote: May all beings have happy minds.

-By: Murray Gell-Mann
+By: The Buddha